hammer/Neoantigen-Identification-Challenge/FAQ.md

 ## Will the TILs be phenotyped?
 The proprietary T cell epitope discovery assay permits the phenotyping of T cells, so: perhaps.
 It would be useful to know if the T cells are activated, anergic, or exhausted.

+## Will any intermediate validation be performed?
+We may selectively validate intermediate outputs such as predicted somatic mutations, HLA type, and peptide/MHC binding strength.